Winston-Lin/dziganto.github.io/_posts/2018-1-10-Model-Tuning-Train-Test-Split.md

 ```

 #### Interpretation
-Right away we can see the $R^2$ is abysmal.
+Right away we can see the R^2 is abysmal.
 It's really not too surprising because if you look at the documentation on UCI you'll notice that the target variable is highly skewed with several high leverage points.
 This is worthy of investigation and could yield substantial performance gains.
-Review SSE, SST, and $R^2$ if you're unclear as to why.
+Review SSE, SST, and R^2 if you're unclear as to why.

 The RMSE is a measure of how far off on average our model is from ground truth.
 I'm using the term *average* loosely here because it's really the average square root of the squared residuals.
 Yikes, that's a mouthful.
 Said another way, it's one way to measure the magnitude of errors, though it's not the only one.
 Mean Absolute Error is another.
-They will give you different answers, so you should ponder on that.
+The two measures will give you different answers, so you should ponder on that.

-Here's the thing: our model is rubbish no matter what.
-We could have had an $R^2$ approaching 1 or an RMSE close to 0 but that's totally and completely meaningless in the real-world.
+But here's the thing: our model is rubbish no matter what.
+We could have had an R^2 approaching 1 or an RMSE close to 0 but that's totally and completely meaningless in the real-world.
 We have no idea how this model would generalize to data it hasn't seen.
 We merely have a measure of how well it's doing on the data it sees.
 This is a major problem for predictive analytics.
-You can have what seems like an incredible model but then you unleash it in the wild and it performs horribly.
+You can have what seems like an incredible model but then you unleash it in the wild and it performs poorly.
 Understanding why this is the case is absolutely essential.

 ## Why This Model Sucks
 In the most extreme case, I can create a model that is really a lookup table.
 You give me an input and I give you the output.
 Another way to say this is take a model and let it memorize the data it can see.
-The result: an $R^2$ of 1 and an RMSE of 0.
+The result: an R^2 of 1 and an RMSE of 0.

-Clearly nobody thinks that's a great model.
+Clearly, nobody thinks that's a great model.
 The point of building a model is to predict something interesting.
 You can't do that with a lookup table.
-Yet, that's exactly how we tried to assess our Linear Regression model above - give it some data and then see how well it does predicting that SAME data.
-That is why it's rubbish.
+Yet, that's exactly how we tried to assess our linear regression model above - give it some data and then see how well it does predicting that SAME data.
+That's why it's rubbish.
 PLEASE DO NOT EVER DO THIS!

-What we've done is look at something called *in-sample error* (ISE).
+What we've done is look at something called *in-sample error* (ISE) or *train error*.
 It is a useful metric but only tells one half of the story.

 ## Out-of-Sample Error
-The other half of the story is something called *out-of-sample error* which I'll denote henceforth at OSE.
+The other half of the story is something called *out-of-sample error*, which I'll denote henceforth as OSE or *test error*.
 Simply put, OSE is how well the model performs on data it's never seen.

 But where do we get this data?

 Easy, holdout some data at the beginning.
 Don't let the model see it until the very end.
 Then make predictions and see how well it performs.
 This gives you an indication as to how well your model will do in the wild.

-This process we just discussed is called *Train/Test split*.
+This process we just discussed is called *train/test split*.
 You determine how much data to holdout at the beginning, split the data into a training dataset and a test dataset, model on the training set, and then calculate ISE and OSE.

 Let's see how to do this with Sklearn.